nabanjan/prob1/README.md

 # prob1
-Just the prob1.go file using a go compiler
+Just execute the prob1.go file using a go compiler